DanGraves1/DanGraves1.github.io/index.md

 I am a mathematician with research interests in algebraic topology, homological algebra and category theory.
-I completed my Ph.D. at the University of Sheffield under the supervision of [Sarah Whitehouse](http://www.sarah-whitehouse.staff.shef.ac.uk/).
 I am currently a teaching fellow at the University of Leeds.

 ## Research